 - Smart phones

 - Car radios

 - Computers

 - Tablets (this includes educational programs and eBooks)

 - Television

 - Movies

-- Video and electronic games, including handheld devices
+- Video and electronic games, including handheld devices.

-Any child who disturbs the healthy classroom atmosphere through a lax media policy at home may be asked to leave the School.
+It is important for families to understand that any student disturbing the healthy classroom atmosphere through a lax home policy with the use of screens and social media may be asked to leave the School.

-In keeping with the media free environment, we create for the younger children, we ask that parents refrain from using cell phones, laptop computers, or any other device in the Main Lobby.
+In keeping with the screen- free environment we create for the younger children, we ask that families refrain from using cell phones, laptop computers, or any other device in the Main Lobby.
 Please avoid taking photographs of your children in their classrooms or while engaged in School activities.
 We encourage both adults and children simply to enjoy the moment at hand.

-Please refer to our Guidance on Screen Media section.
+Please refer to our Guidance on Screen Use at Home section on page 19 of Handbook.